 The North Carolina Board of Nursing is required by state legislation to intervene when there is evidence that a nurse has an issue with substance abuse and is therefore unable to safely practice nursing.
 [G.S.
 90-171.37(a)(3)].
-Additionally, the NCBON has the power to mandate that recovering nurses participate in certain programs to help ensure that they can return to safe nursing practice.
+Additionally, the NCBON has the power to mandate that recovering nurses participate in certain programs.
+This will help ensure that they can return to safe nursing practice.
 [G.S.
 90-171.23(b)(18)].
 According to the NCBON’s website and their Resource Manual for Drug Monitoring Programs, the Board of Nursing offers three kinds of programs for nurses with substance abuse disorders, two of which are for nurses diagnosed with substance abuse disorders and one for nurses that may develop a disorder.
 These programs are called Drug Monitoring Programs and are designed to protect the public by providing programs to monitor nurses with substance abuse issues and help these nurses return to safe nursing practice.

 What is the Alternative Program?